-The Mechatronics Center at the Mechanical Engineering (ME) Department is dedicated to study electromechanical systems.
+The Mechatronics Center at the Mechanical Engineering (ME) Department is dedicated to the study of electromechanical systems.
 The center offers training and support to industry and existing ME courses while providing facilities and resources for research in the control of mechanical and electromechanical systems.

-Training facilities are equipped with eight laboratory work stations with basic equipment to perform experiments and projects in mechatronics.
+Facilities are equipped with eight laboratory work stations with basic equipment to perform experiments and projects in mechatronics.
 The center also includes a prototyping laboratory with additional equipment to conduct independent research projects; a design center where students will be able to share ideas and make presentations; and a full-time technician to support the center's activities.
-The prototyping laboratory provides students with access to specialized mechanical, electrical, and software tools for the design and realization mechatronics systems.
 The center also utilizes the equipment available in the Manufacturing Processes Laboratory to handle a wide variety of complex projects involving the fusion of mechanics, electronics, and software technologies.
+Contact:

-Dr. Pedro J. Resto pedroj.resto@upr.edu
+Dr. Pedro J. Resto pedroj.resto@upr.edu Mechanical Engineering Department